Cheap Sanitary Products

 The cost of periods isn't limited to tampons and pads.
 In 2015, a survey claimed the average spend is over £18,000 in a lifetime on 'period-related' products.
 This includes other expenses such as painkillers, replacement underwear and toiletries – and even magazines and chocolate.

 You may have heard of a so-called 'tampon tax'.
 Don't worry, there's no need to do a tax return for your tampons.
-This is just the 5% VAT that the Government charges on sanitary products.
+This is just the 5% VAT that the Government currently charges on sanitary products (though it's set to end soon - see below).
 Like all VAT, this is already added to your bill when you pay at the till.

-As a result, some supermarkets (including Co-op, Morrisons, Tesco and Waitrose), say they've cut the price of sanitary products by 5% and so now pay the 'tampon tax' for customers.
-Yet don't let that decide where you shop – just find the cheapest price overall using the tips below.
+There's been controversy over this, with many saying these products shouldn't be taxed as they're not luxury items.
+As a result, some supermarkets (including Co-op, Morrisons, Tesco and Waitrose), cut the price of sanitary products by 5% and so pay the 'tampon tax' for customers.
+Yet don't let that decide where you shop – find the cheapest price overall using the tips below.

 How to get cheap or free sanitary products